apache/geode-native/BUILDING.md

 ## Installing
 By default a system-specific location is used by CMake as the destination of the `install` target, e.g., `/usr/local` on UNIX system.
 To explicitly specify the location in which the Native Client will be installed, add `-DCMAKE_INSTALL_PREFIX=/path/to/installation/destination` to the _initial_ `cmake` execution command before `../src`.

+**Note:** For consistent results, avoid using the "~" (tilde) abbreviation when specifying paths on the CMake command line.
+Interpretation of the symbol varies depending on the option being specified, and on the system or command shell in use.

 Due to limitations in CMake, the documentation must be built as a separate step before installation:

     $ cd <clone>